Contact

 Thinking alone and together: Crowdsourcing discussions to investigate reasoning and persuasion.
 The Reasoning Lab @ U.S. Naval Research Laboratory

 Visualization and the language of value: Visual argument presentation and appeal to shared values improves argument evaluation among partisans.
-Center for Informed Democracy & Social-cybersecurit
+Center for Informed Democracy & Social-cybersecurity

 What's the point of liberal arts education?
 Carnegie Mellon University Family Weekend Lecture